 No, it isn’t necessary to sift flour when making banana bread.
-The vast majority of banana bread recipes out there don’t ask you to sift flour.
+The vast majority of recipes out there don’t ask you to do so.

 Sifting flour is something that some people choose to do, though.
 This is a process that helps to make the bread turn out even lighter and fluffier than usual.

 This process involves passing the flour through a fine-mesh strainer.
 You put the flour in the strainer and then hit the sides until the flour falls into a bowl.

 It doesn’t take too long to sift flour.
 You can decide whether you want to take the time to do this or not.

 How much flour you’ll use in banana bread will depend on various factors.
 For example, some recipes might call for more or less flour.

 You might need to use more or less flour depending on the type that you’re using.
 Also, it might depend on how big the loaf is that you’re trying to make.